Nenniana/MLA-Helper/README.md

 - "com.unity.textmeshpro": "3.0.6"

 ## Showcase
+### General
 This a complete Unity project where MLA-Helper has been installed and set up for a simple numbers game and all dependencies installed.
 When play mode is enabled and an answer is requested, the game will generate two numbers between 0-10, and the trained model will attempt to decide if the sum is above or not above 10 and below or not below 10.
 MLA-Helper will visualize the resulting model, its input, actions, and action marks in the visualization overlay and inspector.

+### Use
+- Download Showcase Files
+- Open Showcase files as Unity 2021.3.18f1 project.
+- Start the scene, and click 'Request Answer' to initialize the first response.
+- Drag and zoom visualization to view layers.